Get help now Make a donation

 It's important to understand what might trigger another episode.
 And what support you may need during this time.
 You can speak to your doctor about this.

-See our pages on types of mental health problems for more information about any specific problems you have experienced.
+See our pages on types of mental health problems for more information.

 Some people suggest that perinatal mental health problems have a biological cause.
 This includes changes in your body during and after pregnancy, such as changes to your hormones.